tonai/Lightning-talks/JavaScript/03_Best-practices/03_Writing-modular-plugins.md

 ### Event oriented

-You can also use event handlers defined in your plugins that the user can trigger using custom event names.
+Like in the "Extensibility" chapter but in the other direction, you can also use event handlers defined in your plugins that the user can trigger using custom event names.

-Bind your event handlers on the DOM element on which your plugin is based.
-If not, bind your event handlers on the global `window` object.

 Defines them for example in a `bind` method :
 ```JavaScript